 Make sure you close your eyes and mouth before lightly spraying your Face Mist Spray.
 This spray can also be applied to shoulders or neck for cooling those areas down.
 Please keep out of reach of children and monitor closely if you are letting them use the spray because essential oils can cause a burn sensation if they get into the eyes.

+I hope you enjoyed the tutorial for this essential oil face mist.
 Do you think you might make this DIY face mist for yourself this summer?
 Give this refreshing face mist a try and come back to let us know what you think?
 This is a prefect spray to take on vacation or on a trip too especially if you are going some place warm.
 Try adding it to your skincare routine.

 You may also enjoy these essential oil recipes for awesome DIY personal care products such as DIY face masks.